 (b) in or leading out of a disease area.

-115. Authorized person may direct carrier to a quarantine station
+115. Authorised person may direct carrier to quarantine station

-An authorized person may direct a person in charge of an infected carrier or potential carrier entering a risk area or in or leaving a risk area to deliver that carrier to a quarantine station specified by the authorized person.
+An authorised person may direct a person in charge of an infected carrier or potential carrier entering a risk area or in or leaving a risk area to deliver that carrier to a quarantine station specified by the authorised person.

-116. Authorized person may direct a person to clean and disinfect carrier
+116. Authorised person may direct person to clean and disinfect carrier

-An authorized person may direct a person in charge of an infected carrier or potential carrier entering or in a risk area or in or leaving a disease area to cleanse and disinfect that carrier.
+An authorised person may direct a person in charge of an infected carrier or potential carrier entering or in a risk area or in or leaving a disease area to cleanse and disinfect that carrier.

-117. Establishment and maintenance of quarantine stations
+117. Quarantine stations, establishment etc. of

 The CEO may establish and maintain, or arrange for the establishment and maintenance of, quarantine stations or areas for the treatment of infected earth, soil or trees, or areas for the cleansing and disinfecting of infected carriers or potential carriers entering or in a risk area, or in or leaving a disease area.